MestreWil/MestreWil/README.md

-Hi, My name is William Tavares de Moura.
-I'm a gradueted in Systems Analysis and Development at UniSenac in Rio Grande do Sul.
-I work as Software Developer using tecnologies like PHP, Laravel, SQL Server, Codeigniter, Python and others at FACTA FINANCEIRA.
+Hi, my name is William Tavares de Moura.
+I have a degree in Systems Analysis and Development from UniSenac in Rio Grande do Sul, Brazil.
+I currently work as a Software Developer at FACTA Financeira, where I develop and maintain systems using technologies such as PHP, Laravel, SQL Server, CodeIgniter, Python, and others.
+I also have experience working with backend development, databases, legacy systems, and software maintenance.